 Maybe something happened.
-Maybe that person decided to leave you, maybe you decided to leave her or him, or maybe it was a mutual decision to simply move on.
-Either way, it was not the other person that created that feeling of love and warmth inside of you, YOU created that for yourself.
-You let yourself feel love, for this person, but you can let yourself feel love for anything and anyone, life or yourself even, at all times.
+Maybe that person decided to leave you, maybe you decided to leave them, or maybe it was a mutual decision to simply move on.
+Either way, it was not the other person that created that feeling of love and warmth inside of you; you created that feeling for yourself.
+You let yourself feel love, for this person, and you let yourself feel LOVED by this person.
+But the feeling was created by you.
+That means that you can let yourself feel love for anything and anyone.
+For life, or for yourself, at all times.
+And maybe most of all, that means that you can let yourself feel LOVED at all times.
+Loved by life, or people around you, and most importantly loved by yourself.
 No one can take the feeling of being in love away from you.
 It comes from you.
-You can carry a gratitude of hope and safety with you, even though you have physically left him or her behind.
+You can carry gratitude of hope and safety with you, even though you have physically left him or her behind.

-The last couple of years I have struggled with the knowledge that my closest people who are elderly will one day die, disappear, and I will have to live on without them.
+For the last couple of years, I have struggled with the knowledge that my closest people who are elderly will one day die, and disappear, and I will have to live on without them.
 It’s such a universal thing every single person on this earth needs to face at some point.
 It’s the way nature has shaped us.
 Your parents will one day pass away.
 Your best friend might go before you.
-Your brothers and sisters and biggest role models might leave this place sooner than later, tragically or peacefully, and it’s something every single one of us needs to learn and accept.
+Your brothers, sisters, and biggest role models might leave this place sooner than later, tragically or peacefully, and it’s something every single one of us needs to learn and accept.
 You can’t fight it.

-I just simply can’t find a way to live the thought of my mother dying.
-My best friend being hit by a car.
+I just simply can’t seem to find a way to live with the thought of my mother dying.
+Or my best friend being hit by a car.
 My granddad died 15 years ago and I still dream about him.
 How do you live with this?
 How do you live with the incredible sadness that comes from this knowledge?

-We learn to remember the feelings they gave us and that feeling is yours to keep, yours to carry and feel and treasure, and it will become a part of you.
-Your first passionate love, the love from your mother, the proud look on your teacher’s face when you mastered this or that—it’s yours.
-And these things will make you a kinder, more gentle, loving person, because love so strong and pure will make your heart softer without thinking about it.
-The more of this you collect in your life, the more love and beautiful experiences and warm memories, the softer it will make you as time goes on.
+We learn to remember the feelings they gave us and those feelings are yours to keep, yours to carry and feel and treasure, and they will become a part of you.
+Your first passionate love, the love from your mother, the proud look on your teacher’s face when you mastered this or that—they’re yours.
+Those feelings will make you a kinder, more gentle, loving person because love so strong and pure will make your heart softer without thinking about it.
+The more of this you collect in your life—the more love and beautiful experiences and warm memories—the softer it will make you as time goes on.

 And maybe you have a role model in your life, that you know personally or only from a distance.
-You admire his or her guts, achievement, strengths and wisdom.
+You admire his or her guts, achievement, strengths, and wisdom.
 No matter if this person is still around or not, you can take the feelings, the inspiration, the motivation that person gave you and forever carry it with you.
-Make his energy a part of you and radiate it to everyone you meet.
-Eventually, you will become such a role model for someone else, too, and isn’t it a beautiful thought to know that you will share that light and energy forward.
+Make their energy a part of you and radiate it to everyone you meet.
+Eventually, you will become such a role model for someone else too, and isn’t it a beautiful thought to know that you will share that light and energy forward?
 Making this world a little brighter and more active.